 Dana has consistently maintained and adhered to a comprehensive Code of Ethics.
-The Code of Ethics covers many topics, including, but not limited to: the review and reporting of personal securities transactions, restrictions on investing in initial public offerings, prohibitions on the use of and trading on material non-public information, and the establishment of the position of Chief Compliance Officer ("CCO").
+The Code of Ethics covers many topics, including, but not limited to the review and reporting of personal securities transactions, restrictions on investing in initial public offerings, prohibitions on the use of and trading on material non-public information, and the establishment of the position of Chief Compliance Officer ("CCO").
 Dana provides regular training to all employees regarding the Firm's Code of Ethics.
-All employees are required to sign an annual statement acknowledging receipt, compliance with and understanding of Dana's Code of Ethics.
+All employees are required to certify receipt, compliance with, and understanding of Dana's Code of Ethics.
 A detailed copy of Dana's Code of Ethics is available to clients and prospective clients upon request.

-It is Dana's policy to prohibit personal securities transactions by employees in all "restricted securities".
-All sale transactions involving a restricted security must first be submitted to Dana's Chief Compliance Officer, or applicable designee for pre-clearance.
-A security is considered "restricted" if it has been identified by either the CEO or Chief Compliance Officer as having been placed and actively managed in one or more of Dana's investment strategies.
+It is Dana's policy to prohibit personal securities transactions by employees in all "restricted securities."
+All sale transactions involving a restricted security must first be submitted to Dana's Chief Compliance Officer or applicable designee for pre-clearance.
+A security is considered "restricted" if it has been identified by either the CEO or CCO as having been placed and actively managed in one or more of Dana's investment strategies or in a Dana strategy model.
+In addition, the CEO or CCO may also identify a security as restricted.
 Options on restricted securities, other than covered calls, are also deemed to be a restricted security.
-Exchange Traded Funds (ETFs) and Exchange Traded Notes (ETNs) that are placed in one or more of Dana's investment strategies are not deemed restricted.
+Exchange Traded Funds (ETFs), Exchange Traded Notes (ETNs), and any security that provides either a Net Asset Value (NAV) or unit value at the end of each business trading day, that are placed in one or more of Dana's investment strategies are not deemed restricted.
 All other securities are considered non-restricted.
-Personal security transactions by employees in non-restricted securities do not require pre-clearance.
+Personal security transactions by employees in non-restricted securities do not require preclearance.

-Dana permits its employees, and the retirement plans that it maintains for its employees, to invest in securities that may also form a part of a client's portfolio.
-Because Dana permits its staff to invest in securities that clients may also invest in, all employees are required to report their personal securities transactions to Dana's Chief Compliance Officer on a quarterly basis.
-Annually, personal holdings statements for all employees are also required to be given to the CCO for review.
-The Chief Compliance Officer, in conjunction with Dana's Chief Executive Officer, then reviews all quarterly transactions to ensure that employee positions and trades do not present a conflict of interest with Dana's clients.
-Further, all employees are restricted from engaging in any practices which would operate as a fraud or deceit upon Dana or any of its clients.
+Dana permits its employees, and the retirement plans that it maintains for its employees, to invest in non-restricted securities that may also form a part of a client's portfolio.
+Because Dana permits its staff to invest in non-restricted securities that clients may also subsequently invest in, Dana maintains an automated compliance system that provides Dana's compliance department with electronic daily reporting, monitoring, and personal trading verification.
+In limited circumstances where employee accounts are not able to be connected to the automated system, employees are required to self-report their personal securities transactions to Dana's CCO on a quarterly basis.
+The CCO, in conjunction with Dana's CEO, then reviews all quarterly transactions (i.e. automated and self-reported) to ensure that employee positions and trades do not present a conflict of interest with Dana's clients.
+Annually, all employee year-end holdings are either confirmed using Dana's automated compliance system, or the employee must provide Dana's CCO with year-end account statements.
+Further, all employees are restricted from engaging in any practices that would operate as a fraud or deceit upon Dana or any of its clients.